Spend the weekend at Orchid Island

 With the exception of a few days that could be too cold for orchids, many local orchid fanciers look to these show displays for ideas to use in their home gardens.
 When those chilly days do arrive, they either move their orchids indoors or find another way to protect them.

-As in the past, the show’s popularity and growth have led to overflow into additional display rooms.
+As in the past, the show’s popularity and growth has led to overflow into additional display rooms.

-The program book also is coveted.
-It is filled with tips for orchid growers.
-Common topics include dealing with cold nights and weather, repotting or mounting of specimens, dealing with pests and diseases that afflict orchids, staking blooming specimens, watering guidelines, the light factor, monthly growing tips and finally, “How to Kill Your Orchids!”
-(That list is written with tongue in cheek but may be one of the most important items to read and heed.)
+The program book also is coveted for it is filled with tips for orchid growers.
+Common topics include dealing with cold nights and weather, repotting or mounting of specimens, dealing with pests and diseases that afflict orchids, staking blooming specimens, watering guidelines, the light factor, monthly growing tips and finally: “How to Kill Your Orchids!”
+That list is written with tongue in cheek but may be one of the most important items to read and heed.

 Study your show booklet to make sure you do not miss anything at the show.
-Then keep it as a valuable tool.
-Its is filled with hints on the care and feeding and even propagation of orchids as well as dealing with diseases, climate change and more.
+Then keep it as a valuable tool for its is filled with hints on the care and feeding and even propagation of orchids as well as dealing with diseases, climate changes and more.
 You can join the club at the show and pick up the schedule of upcoming meetings and programs.

 Post a comment as